-Book/DVD donations are not being accepted during Covid-19.
 Do not leave any book/dvd donations in the bookdrop or on the library’s steps.
-Items left as donations are being recycled/thrown away at this time.
+Items left as donations on days when donations are not accepted are being recycled/thrown away at this time.
 If you are looking for ways to give your book collection a new life, please consider recycling them at the local transfer station.

-Typically we can only accept donations of two small boxes or bags of items at one time.
+Typically we can only accept donations of up to 20 items (or two small boxes or bags) at one time.
 If you have more than that, you can call the Circulation Desk (508-430-7562 ext.
 1) ahead of time to make donation arrangements.

 We wish we could take every book that comes through our door, but sadly we just don’t have the space.
 Over time, we’ve also discovered that some books don’t sell well in our bookstore.
 Here are the guidelines for what we can’t take: